 What is VRAC?

 The project will develop an integrated child and community-oriented service in partnership with education by jointly creating and offering a person-centered “menu” of support and engaging opportunities.
 Through these opportunities, the project aims to address the numerous and complex challenges that young people of secondary school age experience.
 Such challenges can create barriers to their educational, social, and personal development.
-An important concept of this project is that young people will have an active part to play in choosing the support and activities that they engage with, we will therefore be promoting these services clearly within our Partner Schools very soon.
+An important concept of this project is that young people will have an active part to play in choosing the support and activities that they engage with, we will therefore be promoting these services clearly within our partner schools.

 This project will work with our partner schools to pilot methods for “extended learning” through joint activities in and out of school, which foster a sense of wellbeing and belonging.
 These will include:

-· Assemblies on subjects relevant to the social and emotional wellbeing
+· Assemblies on subjects relevant to social and emotional wellbeing

 · Mentoring and mediation support for individuals to support them through challenging times and to help them to communicate their needs and perspective more effectively